Harris County judge provides update on the county's response to COVID-19

-HARRIS COUNTY, Texas (KTRK) -- Harris County Judge Lina Hilalgo will be providing an update on the county's response to COVID-19 after officials reported its second death on Monday.
+HARRIS COUNTY, Texas (KTRK) -- Harris County Judge Lina Hidalgo will be providing an update on the county's response to COVID-19 after officials reported its second death on Monday.

 The patient was a woman in her 50s who had known exposure to a confirmed case, according to Harris County Public Health.